Etale Steenrod operations and the Artin-Tate pairing: Bockstein operations

 \begin{remark} We must now confront the technical subtlety that $\Z_{\ell}$-\'{e}tale cohomology is not, as defined classically, the cohomology of a cochain complex with $\Z_{\ell}$-coefficients, while the state of affairs is much more naturally reasoned about and phrased in terms of ``integral cochains''.
-If we work instead with the pro-\'{e}tale topology of Bhatt-Scholze \cite{BS15}, then it is literally true that $H^*_{\et}(X, \Z_{\ell}(j))$ is calculated by a $\Z_{\ell}$-cochain complex $(C^*_{\et}(X; \Z_{\ell}(j)), d)$.
-Therefore we will phrase our arguments as if $H^*_{\et}(X, \Z_{\ell}(j))$ is actually calculated by an integral cochain complex, leaving the reader to either substitute the pro-\'{e}tale topology or an argument using compatible systems of $\ell$-adic sheaves (cf. \cite{GL} \S 2.3). \end{remark}
+It is straightforward to translate all our statements into ones about compatible systems of $\ell$-adic sheaves; for example the short exact sequence